dpercy/racket-mode/Reference.md

 - `print`s of `#<path>` objects.

 In the `*Racket REPL*` buffer you can issue some special commands.
 Some of them are the foundation for Emacs commands.
 Others are available only as a command in the REPL.

+- `,help`: See these commands.

 - `,top`: Reset the REPL to "no file" (i.e. a base namespace).